srobotta/moodle-tools/README.md

 and the last one containing the changes to resolve the ticket.
 The diff is written into a patch file that can be used with git apply.

+## download-questions-from-quiz.sh

+Script that downloads the questions of a quiz in the Moodle XML format.
+The script needs the credentials of your Moodle login and the Moodle domain.
+It then uses curl and other shell tools to login to Moodle, call the quiz page, from there extract the question ids and call the export xml on each question.
+The result is combined into a single xml file.

 ## update_branches.sh

 Runs over all existing branches and does a rebase to the latest upstream version (derived